nfriend/lab-assistant/README.md

 To deploy, run `npm run deploy`.
 This command uses the [Alexa Skills Kit (ASK) CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) to update the latest **development** version of this skill.
 Production deployments/submissions are a manual process.

+#### A quick note

+You may notice that this project's [`.gitlab-ci.yml`](https://gitlab.com/nfriend/lab-assistant/blob/master/.gitlab-ci.yml) file includes references to automated deployments (i.e., a job and stage named `deploy`).
+These jobs (and the corresponding `deploy` branch) are _almost_ working, but ultimately were abandoned due to limitations with the ASK CLI tool.
+It's possible this automated deployment process will be reintroduced in the future if the ASK CLI makes this possible.
+For now, deployments are created by running the `npm run deploy` command locally as described above.

 ## Contributing

 Merge requests are welcome! :pray: :bow: